 - Membership Secretary

-The Chair shall be the chief executive officer of the TEI-C and shall, subject to the direction of the Board of Directors, generally supervise and manage the affairs of the TEI-C. In general, the Chair shall perform all duties customary to the office of Chair, shall see that all orders and resolutions of the Board of Directors are carried out, and shall oversee the other officers in the discharge of their duties.
-The Chair shall, if present, preside at all meetings of the Board of Directors and of the members.
+Subject to the direction of the Board of Directors, the Chair will generally supervise and manage the affairs of the Consortium.
+In general, the Chair shall perform all duties customary to the office of Chair, shall see that all orders and resolutions of the Board of Directors are carried out, and shall oversee the other Officers in the discharge of their duties.
+The Chair shall, if present, preside at all meetings of the Board of Directors and of the Members.

-The Secretary shall keep the minutes of all meetings of the members and of the Board of Directors, shall serve all notices, shall present all pertinent communications before the proper committees, shall be custodian of the records, shall attest the seal of the TEI-C on all contracts and agreements required by law to be under seal as authorized by the Board of Directors, shall conduct the correspondence incident to this office and shall perform such other duties as the Board of Directors may require.
+The Board Secretary shall be elected by the Board of Directors from its membership.
+The Secretary shall keep the minutes of all Meetings of the Members and of the Board of Directors, serve all notices, present all pertinent communications before the proper committees, shall be custodian of the records, shall attest the seal of the Consortium on all contracts and agreements required by law to be under seal as authorized by the Board of Directors, shall conduct the correspondence incident to this office and shall perform such other duties as the Board of Directors may require.

-The membership secretary shall be responsible for the recruitment and maintenance of the member and subscriber rolls and direction and development of membership and subscription benefits and programmes.
-The membership secretary shall assist the treasurer in annual invoicing.
-In addition to day-to-day activity, the membership secretary shall also be responsible for the strategic development of the membership.
+The Membership Secretary shall be responsible for the recruitment and maintenance of the Member rolls and direction and development of membership benefits and programmes.
+The Membership Secretary shall assist the Treasurer in annual invoicing.
+In addition to day-to-day activity, the Membership Secretary shall also be responsible for the strategic development of the membership.

 Article IV: Board of Directors

-The Board of Directors shall consist of three classes of members, elected, appointed, and Partner representatives.
-After a transition year in which the number of elected members shall be increased to 6 by special election, the elected membership of the board shall consist of 8 members, chosen by the membership as described in Article II.
-Additional members, officers, and observers may be appointed by the board as necessary for the efficient conduct of its business.
-In addition, all Partner institutions (see Article VI.3) shall have the right to designate a representative to the board to assist and advise in its deliberations and decisions.
-Only board members elected by the membership as described in Article II shall be eligible to vote in Board decisions.
+The Board of Directors shall consist of no more than five (5) voting Directors, elected by the membership as described in Article II.
+Additional non-voting appointments to the Board may be made by the Board as necessary for the efficient conduct of its business.
+Only Board Directors elected by the membership as described in Article II shall be eligible to vote in Board decisions.

-Individuals need not be TEI-C sponsors or subscribers or constituents of TEI-C members in order to be nominated and elected to serve on the Board of Directors.
-The minimum and maximum numbers of elected Directors may be changed, either to different minimum and/or maximum numbers or to a single fixed number, only by the members.
 No decrease in the number of elected Directors shall affect the tenure of any incumbent Director.
-Any vacancy among the elected membership of the Board shall be filled by the vote of members in normal or special elections.
+Any vacancy among the elected membership of the Board shall be filled by the vote of Members in normal or special elections.

-Each elected Director of the Board shall be elected for a term of two (2) years, or in the case of election to fill a vacancy between regular elections, for the term remaining for such vacant position, except as provided in Section 1, above.
+Each Director shall be elected for a term of two (2) years, or in the case of election to fill a vacancy between regular elections, for the term remaining for the vacant position.
+Terms of office begin at the following January 1 and end on December 31.

-Regular meetings of the Board of Directors may be held at such time and place as the Board of Directors may by resolution designate.
-Directors may attend Board meetings by telephonic or other two-way connection provided that the Director(s) not physically present can hear, and be heard by, all those participating in such meeting, and a Director so participating shall be deemed present for quorum purposes.
-One of such meetings, as close in time as may be practicable to the annual meeting of the members, shall be designated by the Board as the annual meeting of the Board.
 Special meetings may be called by the Chair or any combination of Directors constituting at least one-third of the total number of Directors then in office.
-In the case of a special meeting of the Board of Directors, no business other than that specified in the notice of the meeting shall be transacted, unless all members of the Board are present at such meeting and consent to the transaction of such other business.
+In the case of a special meeting of the Board, no business other than that specified in the notice of the meeting shall be transacted, unless all members of the Board are present at such meeting and consent to the transaction of such other business.

 6. Notice of Meetings.

-Written notice of all meetings of the Board of Directors shall be required.
-Written notice shall be given at least seven (7) days prior to regular meetings and at least fourteen (14) days prior to special meetings.
-The notice shall state the date, time, and place of the meeting and the purpose thereof.
-A notice shall be deemed duly given when it is either delivered in person, dispatched by a major courier service guaranteeing delivery in three days or less, electronically mailed, or mailed by first class (domestic) or airmail (international) post, postage prepaid, to the address of such Directors as it appears on the records of the TEI-C.
+Notice of all meetings of the Board of Directors shall be required at least seven (7) days prior to regular meetings and at least fourteen (14) days prior to special meetings.
+The notice shall state the date, time, and place of the meeting and the purpose thereof and shall be delivered to each Director at the address registered for them by the Secretary.

 Article V: Funds

-The work of the TEI-C Technical Council will be to collect, propose, evaluate, and implement editorial changes to the TEI Guidelines (and its derivatives), to produce up-to-date documentation for the TEI, propose and assist in the preparation of training documents and tutorials, evaluate agreements for official TEI-C training, services, and collaborations and make recommendations to the TEI-C Board concerning endorsement of such training, services, and collaborations.
+The work of the Technical Council shall be to collect, propose, evaluate, and implement editorial changes to the TEI Guidelines (and its derivatives), to assist in technical endeavours of the TEI-C, and to provide consultation to the Board of Directors on technical matters or other areas of interest.

 Article VII: Amendments

-These bylaws may be repealed or amended or new bylaws adopted by affirmative vote of at least one-half of the members of TEI-C voting in person or by proxy at a regular or special meeting, or, to the extent permitted by law and not in conflict with the Articles of Incorporation, by a true majority of the Board of Directors then in office acting at a regular or special meeting, or by unanimous written consent of the Board.
-With respect to any meeting of members at which a Bylaw change is to be put to a vote, notice of such proposed change to the bylaws, including the text thereof, shall be included in the notice given for such meeting.
-With respect to any Board meeting at which a Bylaw change is to be put to a vote, notice of such proposed Bylaw change, including the text thereof, shall be given twenty-one (21) days before the date of such meeting, by any of the various means set forth in Article IV, above.
+These Bylaws may be repealed or amended or new Bylaws adopted by affirmative vote of at least one-half of the Members of Consortium voting in person or by proxy at a regular or Special Meeting, or, to the extent permitted by law and not in conflict with the Articles of Incorporation, by a true majority of the Board of Directors then in office acting at a regular or Special Meeting, or by unanimous written consent of the Board.
+With respect to any Meeting of Members at which a Bylaw change is to be put to a vote, notice of such proposed change to the Bylaws, including the text thereof, shall be included in the notice given for such Meeting.
+With respect to any Board meeting at which a Bylaw change is to be put to a vote, notice of such proposed Bylaw change, including the text thereof, shall be given twenty-one (21) days before the date of such Meeting, by any of the various means set forth in Article II, above.